camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 While the guide is primarily tailored for UNIX systems, it can also be run under Windows by utilizing the [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/about).

-:::warning
+:::warning Cost Management

 Following this guide will incur costs on your Cloud provider account, namely for the managed Kubernetes service, running Kubernetes nodes in EC2, Elastic Block Storage (EBS), and Route53.
 More information can be found on [AWS](https://aws.amazon.com/eks/pricing/) and their [pricing calculator](https://calculator.aws/#/) as the total cost varies per region.

 :::

 ## Outcome

 Following this guide results in the following:

-- An Amazon EKS 1.28 Kubernetes cluster with four nodes.
+- An Amazon EKS 1.30 Kubernetes cluster with four nodes.
 - Installed and configured [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html), which is used by the Camunda 8 Helm chart to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 - A [managed Aurora PostgreSQL 15.4](https://aws.amazon.com/rds/aurora/) instance that will be used by the Camunda 8 components.
 - [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) (IRSA) configured.
   - This simplifies the setup by not relying on explicit credentials, but instead allows creating a mapping between IAM roles and Kubernetes service accounts based on a trust relationship.
 A [blog post](https://aws.amazon.com/blogs/containers/diving-into-iam-roles-for-service-accounts/) by AWS visualizes this on a technical level.
   - This allows a Kubernetes service account to temporarily impersonate an AWS IAM role to interact with AWS services like S3, RDS, or Route53 without supplying explicit credentials.
+- An OpenSearch domain created and configured for use with the Camunda 8 platform, leveraging the capabilities of [AWS OpenSearch Service](https://aws.amazon.com/opensearch-service/).

 This basic cluster setup is required to continue with the Helm set up as described in our [AWS Helm guide](./eks-helm.md).